 • The workshop includes visits to the House of Commons and the House of Lords in session and may include a visit to the Senedd (the Welsh Assembly) in Cardiff, Wales.

 During the workshop you will be able to:

-- Hear first-hand from an elected Member on an MP’s work and the experience of serving constituents in the world’s oldest major democracy
+• Hear first-hand from an elected Member about an MP’s work and the experience of serving constituents

-- Against the background of developments at Westminster, examine the role and workings of your own Parliament and consider how to contribute to its improved efficiency.
+• Against the background of developments in the UK, examine the role and workings of your own parliament and consider how to contribute to its improved efficiency and effectiveness.